Meet Our Providers

-Dr. Willard is a graduate of Jefferson Medical College, completed a tour as a general medical officer for the U.S. Army, and attended the Walter Reed National Naval Medical Center in Bethesda, MD for his dermatology residency.
-He completed his fellowship training in Mohs surgery and cutaneous oncology at Brown University Medical School before establishing Dermatology and Mohs Surgery Center in Doylestown.
+Dr. Willard obtained his medical degree from Jefferson Medical College, completed his internship in Internal Medicine at Walter Reed Army Medical Center in Washington, D.C., completed a tour as a General Medical Officer in Korea, and then completed his dermatology residency in the combined program at Walter Reed Army Medical Center, and the National Naval Medical Center in Bethesda, MD.
+After serving as the Army’s dermatologist assigned to Fort Campbell, KY, he completed his fellowship in Mohs surgery and cutaneous oncology at Brown University in Providence, RI before establishing Dermatology and Mohs Surgery Center in Doylestown.
 Dr. Willard has performed over 10,000 Mohs surgery cases and reconstructive surgeries, and is among approximately 1100 physicians nationally who are fellowship-trained in this field.
 Dr. Willard is a Diplomate of the American Board of Dermatology, a Fellow of the American Academy of Dermatology, a Fellow of the American College of Mohs Surgery, and a Fellow of the American Society for Dermatologic Surgery.

 - Repair of lateral sidewall and partial alar defects: nasalis island pedicle flap with partial second-intention healing.